-Faculty: Professors Rumble (chair), Bousquet, Debaisieux, Goodkin, Langer, Miernowski, Songolo, Tochon, Winspur; Associate Professors Armbrecht and Vatan; Assistant Professors El-Nossery, Willis Allen, and Gipson
+Faculty: Professors Bousquet (chair), Debaisieux, Goodkin, Langer, Miernowski, Songolo, Tochon and Vila; Associate Professors Armbrecht, El-Nossery, Willis Allen, and Vatan; Assistant Professors Armstrong, Dima, and Gipson

 The M.A. and Ph.D. programs in French offer a first-rate faculty in all the areas of French and Francophone literature and culture.
 The program emphasizes broad coverage as well as specialization, and is organized so as to take advantage of the quality and range of the faculty.
 A Wisconsin Ph.D. has the ability to teach not only a very focused topic of research, but also much of the French literary tradition.